zalando/pg_view/README.rst

     - **s**: process state. ``R`` - 'running', ``S`` - 'sleeping', ``D`` - 'uninterruptable sleep'; see ``man ps`` for more details.
     - **type**: either a system process (autovacuum launcher, logger, archiver, etc.) or a process that executes queries (backend or autovacuum).
 By default, only user processes are shown in curses mode (press 's' to show all of them), and all in the console one.
     - **utime, stime, guest**: consumption of CPU resources by process.
 PostgreSQL backends can't use more than one CPU, so the percentage of a single CPU time is shown here.
+- **system**
+    - **ctxt**: the number of context switches in the system.
+    - **iowait**: the percent of the CPU resources waiting on I/O.
+    - **run, block**: the number of running and waiting processes.
+    - For other parameters, please refer to man 5 proc and look for /proc/stat.

 Hotkeys:
 --------